Karoonda - Lameroo

 Karoonda - Lameroo ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Karoonda-Lameroo had a lower-than-average cultural diversity, with 85.3% of its population being Australian citizens and 87.6% born in Australia.
-The majority, 93.2%, spoke English only at home.
-Christianity was the predominant religion, accounting for 53.6% of the population, compared to 46.1% across Rest of SA.
+Karoonda-Lameroo was found to have a cultural diversity score below average, with 85.3% of its population being Australian citizens, 87.6% born in Australia, and 93.2% speaking English only at home.
+The predominant religion in Karoonda-Lameroo is Christianity, accounting for 53.6% of the population, compared to 46.1% across the rest of South Australia.
+In terms of ancestry, the top three groups are Australian (33.0%), English (31.8%), and German (11.6%).

 Frequently Asked Questions - Diversity